 - Medical District Veterinary Clinic at Illinois, primary care services for dogs and cats

-- VSC at Illinois, emergency and specialty veterinary services
+- Veterinary Behavior at Illinois, behavior services

-Both clinics are dedicated to providing the best care for pets and their people, while supporting the college’s mission of teaching and advancing veterinary medicine.
+Our service teams are dedicated to providing the best care for pets and their people, while supporting the college’s mission of teaching and advancing veterinary medicine.

 Read more about the role of these clinics in serving pets and enhancing veterinary education.